zleung9/zleung9.github.io/content/projects/neural-network-in-c-I/index.md

     }
 }
 ```
-and the last layer will be a `softmax` function.
+and the last layer will be a `softmax` function to turn the output layer into probabilities
 ```c
 // input x has size n.
 void softmax(float *x, int batch_size, int n) {